 - 4A.
-A judicial adjunct should avoid conflicts of interest in the performance of official duties.
-A conflict of interest arises when a master knows that the master or a close relative might be so personally or financially affected by a matter that a reasonable person with knowledge of the relevant facts would question the adjunct's ability to properly perform the assigned responsibilities. - 4A.
-Before an appointment, a judicial adjunct should disclose to the appointing court and the parties all matters required by applicable law, any actual or potential conflict of interest or relationship, or other information of which the adjunct is aware that reasonably could lead a person to question the adjunct's impartiality.
-This duty of disclosure continues throughout the assignment and requires the prompt disclosure of any interest or relationship that arises that the party recalls or discovers.
+A court-appointed neutral should avoid conflicts of interest in the performance of official duties.
+A conflict of interest arises when a neutral knows that the neutral or a member of the neutral's family or a relative of the neutral might be so personally or financially affected by a matter that a reasonable person with knowledge of the relevant facts would question the neutral's ability to properly perform the assigned responsibilities. - 4A.
+Before an appointment, a court-appointed neutral should disclose to the appointing court and the parties all matters required by applicable law, any actual or potential conflict of interest or relationship, or other information of which the neutral is aware that reasonably could lead a person to question the neutral's impartiality.
+This duty of disclosure continues throughout the assignment and must be supplemented when warranted.